-Typically, smaller hiatal hernias do not cause significant symptoms and most patients will not know that they have one.
-Further, most patients are not screened for a hiatal hernia unless they have severe and uncontrollable acid reflux.
+Typically, sliding hiatal hernias do not cause significant symptoms and most patients will not know that they have one.
+This is known as an asymptomatic hiatal hernia.
+Most patients are never screened for a hiatal hernia unless they have symptoms that cannot otherwise be explained or addressed.
 If symptoms do occur, they commonly manifest as a worsening in acid reflux.
-Larger hiatal hernias may be painful and patients may have difficulty swallowing.

 Hiatal Hernia Surgery

 Depending on the size of the hiatal hernia, it may be repaired using sutures or a hernia mesh similar to that used with an abdominal hernia.
 However, because the hiatal hernia involves the esophagus passing through the hiatus even after repair, we avoid synthetic mesh as it has been known to erode into the esophagus over time.
 The preferred type of mesh is either absorbable (disappears after a few weeks or months leaving just your own healed tissue, or a biologic implant derived from animal protein.
 Virtually all hiatal hernias are, and should be, repaired using laparoscopy or robotic-assisted surgery – small incisions in the abdomen – versus open surgery.
 In the past, these surgeries required large abdominal or chest incisions, or a combination of both.
 They were painful and had a prolonged recover.
 With laparoscopic an robotic-assisted surgery, these procedures are usually outpatient procedures or involve a 1-2 day hospitalization.
 Recovery is anywhere from 2-6 weeks.